mohanmca/MohanLearningGround/src/main/md/Java/java_oneliner.md

 //        "1000      -      2500-123       -       123"
 ```

-## How to iterate ArrayDeque where push as stack, and consume as queue
+## How to iterate ArrayDeque as stack

 ```java
 Deque<String> deque = new ArrayDeque<String>();deque.push("1");deque.push("2");
 for(String data: deque) { System.out.println(deque.remove());}
 ```

+## How to use ArrayDeque as stack while populating, and consume as queue

 ```java
 Deque<String> deque = new ArrayDeque<String>();deque.push("1");deque.push("2");
 while(!deque.isEmpty()) { System.out.println(deque.removeLast());}
 ```

-### How to convert an List<Integer> containing Integers to primitive int array?
+## How to convert an List<Integer> containing Integers to primitive int array?
 ```java
 listOfIntegers.stream().mapToInt(Integer::intValue).toArray()
 ```
-### How to String-Stream as Array?
+## How to String-Stream as Array?
 ```java
 String[] stringArray = stringStream.toArray(String[]::new);
 ```